Skip to navigation Skip to content

 Make sure the compensation payer's details are correct and, includes their reference number.

-For non-current customers, ensure the customer address is current and correct.
+For non-current customers, make sure the customer address is current and correct.
 See Updating address details.

 Go to Compensation Management Summary in Workspace and select: